-Previously known as “audio blogs.”
-Podcasts have quickly become this generation’s version of radio shows (and my personal favorite way to consume content).
+Fun fact: Previously known as “audio blogs.”
+Now, podcasts have quickly become this generation’s version of radio shows (and my personal favorite way to consume content).
 Since Apple introduced Podcasts on iTunes in 2005, the market for podcasts has only increased, and they have come to cover every topic from politics, to health, to murder mysteries.
-If you have a Podcast or are thinking of creating one, here are some legal tips to help ensure your work is protected and you can reap the benefits of your podcast.
+If you have a Podcast or are thinking of creating one, here are some legal tips for podcasters to help ensure your work is protected and you can reap the benefits of your podcast.

 This falls under the category of intellectual property.
 And, it may be the most important asset of an influencer’s business. is what lawyers refer to as intellectual property.
 It means protecting your brand name (with trademarks) and your content (with copyrights).

 Once you decide on a name for your show, it is important to check its availability to prevent the same name from being used by two separate entities.
 To check on your chosen name’s availability, you may search:

 - Google for any similar names being used

 For more information on searching your name, download the pdf on www.draftedlegal.com/start-here.
 It’s paramount that you are not infringing on someone else’s intellectual property.

 Once you have chosen an available name, you may want to consider trademarking your brand name.
 This costs a little bit more and usually involved hiring an attorney to make sure it’s done right.
 There’s no clear time on when to trademark, but as soon as your business has value, you want to start thinking about trademarking it so that you can protect the business.

 You also want to protect the content you create.
 Although creators automatically have rights over their work by simply creating it, copyrighting provides the best protection.
 Podcasts potentially have two separate elements that a creator could copyright.